-How Long It Takes To Digest Food: The Science Behind Digestion
+How Long It Takes To Digest Food: The Truth

 What is Digestion?

 When we don’t digest our food properly, it can lead to serious problems.
 Digestion can cause cramping and bloating.
-It can also cause more serious health problems like hemorrhoids and IBS (irritable bowel syndrome).
+It can also cause serious health problems like hemorrhoids and IBS (irritable bowel syndrome).
 There are a lot of different ways to keep your digestion in check.
-Below, you can learn about the most common problems associated with digestion.
+Below breaks common problems associated with digestion.

 Why People Burp After Meals One reason people get bloated after meals are due to gas.
 Most people will burp after eating at least once during a meal.
 But there are two main types of burping after a meal: silent burping and flatulence.
 Silent burping is caused by eating too fast.
 The digestive tract breaks down food at a relatively fast pace.

 Digestion usually starts as soon as the food enters your stomach.
-The stomach lining takes on the job of breaking down the food, then secretes enzymes into the gastric juice (which, in your stomach, is called “gastric juice”).
+The stomach lining breaks down the food, then secretes enzymes into the gastric juice (which, in your stomach, is called “gastric juice”).
 These enzymes break down your food into individual nutrients and then release them into your bloodstream.

 How Long Does It Take For Your Stomach to Empty?